JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 * **Configuration:**
     * **Max Chars/Line:** The maximum number of characters allowed on a single line before forcing a line break.
     * **Max Words/Line:** The maximum number of words allowed on a single line.
-    * **Force RTL Layout:** A checkbox to manually enable Right-to-Left layout.
-This is automatically checked if an RTL language (e.g., Arabic, Hebrew) is detected during transcription, but can be toggled manually for any set of layers.
+    * **Force RTL Layout:** A checkbox to manually enable Right-to-Left layout for the **Arrange Words Side-by-Side** function.
+This is automatically checked if an RTL language (e.g., Arabic, Hebrew) is detected during transcription, but can be toggled manually.

 * **Arrange Words Side-by-Side:**
     1. In your composition (likely inside the "Subtitles" pre-comp), **select the word layers** you want to arrange.